 Nothing in this Code prohibits or restricts U. S. Steel from taking any disciplinary action, up to and including suspension or discharge, in connection with any matter pertaining to employee conduct, whether or not it is expressly discussed in the Code.
 This Code is not intended to create any expressed or implied contract with any employee or third party.
 Nothing in this document creates any employment contract between U. S. Steel and its employees.
-A waiver of any provision of this Code or any U. S. Steel policy for a director or officer may be granted only by the Board of Directors or a duly authorized committee of the Board of Directors and must be promptly disclosed to stockholders, as required by law.
+A waiver of any provision of this Code or any U. S. Steel policy for a director or officer may be granted only by the Board of Directors or a duly authorized committee of the Board of Directors.
 No such waivers have been granted, nor do we anticipate that any such waivers will be granted.